Boubou or Bazin: What's the Difference and Which Should You Choose?

 • Massive gold jewelry: hook earrings, wide bracelets, generous chains

-• Imposing and precise footwear: high heels, richly ornamented babouches
+• Imposing and precise footwear: high heels, richly adorned babouches

 • A crocodile skin or rich, heavy fabric bag

-The trick: the more rigid the bazin, the more meticulous the accessorizing must be.
+The trick: the stiffer the bazin, the more meticulous the accessorizing must be.
 Every detail counts.
-With a fluid boubou, you can allow yourself more freedom – the garment forgives imprecisions.
+With a fluid boubou, you can allow yourself more freedom – the garment forgives imprecision.

 In-Depth Care: Preserving Your Investment

-These handmade pieces are investments.
+These handcrafted pieces are investments.
 Here's how to truly care for them:

 Before first use: Allow your boubou or bazin to breathe for 48 hours by hanging it in a well-ventilated wardrobe.
-This eliminates transport odors and allows the fabrics to "wake up."
+This eliminates transport odors and lets the fabrics "wake up."

 Regular cleaning: For a glazed linen boubou, a light annual dry cleaning is sufficient, unless stained.
-Bazin, being more delicate, should always be dry cleaned from the first use.
+Bazin, being more fragile, should be dry cleaned from the first use.
 Never machine wash – never.

 Storage: Always hung, on padded wooden or velvet hangers (no metal hangers).
 In a closed closet, preferably with mothballs or bay leaves for insects.
-Never fold an embroidered piece – creases will highlight seams.
+Never fold an embroidered piece – folds emphasize seams.

 Alterations and repairs: If embroidery comes loose, entrust the repair to a seamstress specializing in African fashion.
 Our BouBouQueens pieces benefit from artisanal quality that deserves expert hands for maintenance.